ItsThareesh/rig-attendance-esp/README.md

 - Time sync will begin automatically once connected to the internet
 - Both captive portal and NFC functionality remain available throughout operation
 - NFC tokens are automatically refreshed every 30 seconds for enhanced security
-- Attendance can be logged via either web interface or NFC tap
 - Monitor serial logs to track WiFi connection, time sync, and NFC status
-- (It's advised to sync with UNIX time to work with backend)
+- It's advised to sync with UNIX time to work with backend

 ## Troubleshooting